brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth-00.md

 ## Signaling DNS Transport for a Name Server

-This transport signaling MUST only be trusted if the name server names for the domain containing the relevant name servers' names are protected with [@?I-D.dickson-dnsop-ds-hack] (the DS hack).
+This transport signaling MUST only be trusted if the name server names for the domain containing the relevant name servers' names are protected with [@?I-D.dickson-dnsop-ds-hack] and validated.
 The name servers must also be in a DNSSEC signed zone (i.e. securely delegated where the delegation has been successfully DNSSEC validated).
-Similarly, any other NS names must be protected with [@?I-D.dickson-dnsop-ds-hack], and glue A and AAAA records required must also be protected with [@?I-D.dickson-dnsop-ds-hack].

 The specific DNS transport that a name server supports is indicated via use of an RRSet of RRTYPE "DNS".
 This is a SVCB binding, and normally will use the TargetName of "." (meaning the same name).
 The default ALPN (transport mechanisms) are TCP/53 and UDP/53.
 The ADoT transport support is signaled by "alpn=dot".
 There is an existing entry for "dot" in the ALPN table, with port TCP/853.